 its design.
 Finally, in late 1942, when the British 4-wheel Bombe was facing

-problems and the daily losses in the Battle of the Atlantic were accumulating,
+production problems and the daily losses in the Battle of the Atlantic

-the Brits finally gave in and allowed the US to build its own Bombe.
+were accumulating, the Brits gave in, and allowed the US to build its own Bombe.

 The US-Bombe was built by the National Cash Registers (NCR)

-in Dayton (USA), where it was developed by Joe Desch.
+in Dayton (Ohio, USA), where it was developed by Joe Desch.

-Initially, the US Navy wanted him to build a fully electronic
+Initially, the US Navy wanted him to develop a fully electronic

 machine, but Desch found this to be impractible,